 “It’s really about assessing the risk of an activity and making a decision and if you decide to participate, you exhibit the behaviors that we know help protect everyone – like social distancing, washing your hands, wearing a face mask and that sort of thing,” says Dr. Hamilton.

-Here are 9 popular activities and events and what to consider when it comes to weighing the risk.
+If you’re not vaccinated, here are nine popular activities and events and what to consider when it comes to weighing the risk.
 (Important caveat: Realize all of these risk levels are simply estimates and your own personal risk will sometimes depend on factors that aren’t always under your control or obvious to you at the moment.)

 - Get a haircut at a salon or barbershop: Low to medium risk.
 Call ahead and verify that your salon or barbershop is following proper guidelines, like requiring everyone to wear a face mask, spacing clients out, screening for symptoms and ensuring sanitation measures between every single client.
 Also consider how often you’ll be going to a business like this.

 - Go to the doctor or have a procedure done: Low risk.
 Hospitals, emergency departments and doctor’s offices are taking extra precautions to keep patients safe during the pandemic.
 From emergency care to elective procedures like liposuction and Botox – healthcare is safe and following the most up-to-date protocols.
 Many health systems are also now requiring patients to get tested for COVID-19 a few days prior to having a procedure.
 Virtual telemedicine options are also great for those who have a chronic medical condition or those who still want to remain at home during the pandemic.